beltoforion/muparser/README.rst

 muparser - Fast Math Parser 2.3.4 (Pre-Release)
 ===========================

-Upcoming Maintainance Release  updating the cmake build system
+Upcoming Maintainance Release with updates of the cmake build system

 Change Notes for Revision 2.3.3
 ===========================